The Benefits Of Extra Virgin Olive Oil As A Substitute For Butter In Baking? The Benefits Of Olive Oil

 That bottle of extra virgin olive oil sitting on your pantry shelf can revolutionize your favourite baked treats.
 While often thought of for salad dressings, marinades and sautéing, your extra virgin olive oil can also be used as a valuable alternative to butter or other fat in your baked recipes.

-Why Use Extra Virgin Olive Oil As A Substitute For Butter?
+Why Use Extra Virgin Olive Oil In Your Baking

 The value of incorporating extra virgin olive oil as a substitute in your baking is mainly twofold.
 First, you can enhance the overall flavour profile of your recipe, depending on the variety of extra virgin olive oil you use.
 Each extra virgin olive oil carries a unique flavour profile that deepens the complexity of your dish.
 Because the flavour can be so accentuated in baked goods, it is important to use high-quality extra virgin olive oil such as Morocco Gold.